 Jane Addams (September 6, 1860 – May 21, 1935), was a pioneer American settlement activist, social justice worker, and leader in women's suffrage and world peace.

-Laura Jane Addams was born in Cedarville, Illinois, on September 6, 1860, as the youngest of eight children.
-Her father, John Huy Addams, was a staunch Union supporter and founding member of the Illinois Republican Party, serving as an Illinois State Senator (1855–70) and supporting his close friend Abraham Lincoln in his candidacies, for senator (1854) and the presidency (1860), as well as being a wealthy man with several thriving businesses.
-Her mother, Sarah Addams (née Weber), died when Jane was two years old.
-Her father remarried shortly afterwards in 1868, to Anna Hostetter Haldeman, of whom Jane Addams had a close and positive relationship.
+Laura Jane Addams was born in Cedarville, Illinois, on September 6, 1860, the youngest of eight children.
+Her father, John Huy Addams, was a staunch Union supporter and founding member of the Illinois Republican Party.
+A wealthy man with several thriving businesses, he served as an Illinois State senator (1855–70) and supported the campaigns of his close friend Abraham Lincoln for the United States Senate (1854) and the Presidency (1860).
+Jane Addams’ mother, Sarah Addams (née Weber), died when Jane was two years old.
+Her father remarried shortly afterwards, to Anna Hostetter Haldeman.

-Jane Addams attended the nearby Rockford Female Seminary (now Rockford University) in Rockford, Illinois, graduating from Rockford in 1881 with a collegiate certificate and membership in Phi Beta Kappa.
-While she oriignally hoped to transfer to Smith College, many students including Addams pushed for Rockford's installation as an official college, as Addams hoped to pursue her dreams of becoming a doctor.
+Jane Addams attended the nearby Rockford Female Seminary (now Rockford University) in Rockford, Illinois, graduating in 1881 with a collegiate certificate and membership in Phi Beta Kappa.
+She had aspired to continue her studies and earn a bachelor’s degree from Smith College, in Massachusetts, but was disallowed from doing so by her father and step mother.
+Addams nevertheless hoped to one day pursue her dreams of becoming a medical doctor.

-That summer, John Addams died unexpectedly from a sudden case of appendicitis, leaving a fairly large inheritance for his children (as each child inherited the equivalent to $1.23 million today; the majority of this inheritance would be used later for the founding and maintanence of Hull House).
+That summer, John Addams died unexpectedly from appendicitis, leaving a fairly large inheritance for his children (as each child inherited the equivalent to $1.23 million today; the majority of this inheritance would be used later for the founding and maintenance of Hull House).

-In the fall of 1881, Jane Addams transferred to the Woman’s Medical College in Philadelphia, completing a full year of medical training before falling ill; her numerous preexisting conditions, a spinal operation, and a nervous breakdown led her to withdrawing from the school and returning to Cedarville.
+In the fall of 1881, the Addams family moved to Philadelphia and Jane enrolled in the Woman’s Medical College there, completing a full year of medical training before falling ill; her numerous preexisting conditions, a spinal operation, and a nervous breakdown led her to withdraw from the school and return to Cedarville.

-In 1883, Jane Addams set out on a Grand Tour of Europe, a rite of passage that was common for wealthy and privileged women and was seen as a way to become cultured.
-Alongside her stepmother and several other friends, Addams toured all the major sites of Europe and spent several months living in Dresden, Berlin, and Paris.
+In 1883, Jane Addams set out on a Grand Tour of Europe, a rite of passage that was common for wealthy and privileged women.
+Alongside her stepmother and several other friends, Addams traveled across the continent and spent several months living in Dresden, Berlin, and Paris.
 Addams was appalled by the poverty and squalor witnessed in her travels, including the East End slums in London.

-In June 1887, Addams returned to Cedarville and lived with her stepmother, sinking into a deep depression fueled by unsure ambition and reluctance to accept the conventional lifestyle expected of a privileged young woman.
-She spent this time writing extensively to her friend, Ellen Gates Starr, who would later become a co-founder of the Hull House Settlement House, as well as reading several books that would influence her greatly, including What to Do? and My Religion by Leo Tolstoy and The Subjection of Women by John Stuart Mill.
+Thereafter, Addams returned to Cedarville and lived with her stepmother, sinking into a deep depression fueled by unsure ambition and reluctance to accept the conventional lifestyle expected of a privileged young woman.
+She spent this time writing extensively to her friend, Ellen Gates Starr, who would later become a co-founder of Hull House, as well as reading many books by authors who would influence her greatly, including What to Do? and My Religion by Leo Tolstoy and The Subjection of Women by John Stuart Mill.

-: Schneiderhan, Erik.
-The Size of Others' Burdens: Barack Obama, Jane Addams, and the Politics of Helping Others.
-N.p.: Stanford UP, n.d.
-Print, p.
-2-3.
+: Erik Schneiderhan.
+The Size of Others' Burdens: Barack Obama, Jane Addams, and the Politics of Helping Others (Stanford: Stanford University Press, 2015), 2-3.